Youssef-Ramzy/Youssef-Ramzy/README.md

 </p>
 # <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> **About me**

-- 🏢 I'm a Software Engineer
-- 👨‍💻 As a CS student, I constantly learn and explore new technologies to improve my skills.
+- 👨‍💻 I'm a CS student, I constantly learn and explore new technologies to improve my skills.
 - 💬 Don't ask me about my experience because I have none.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.